 Go to an open parking lot

-There are some maneuvers that can't be completed on the road during a test drive, which is why you may want to consider driving to an open parking lot.
+There are some maneuvers that can’t be completed on the road during a test drive, which is why you may want to consider driving to an open parking lot.
 According to Edmunds, this gives you the ability to make tight, slow circles with the steering wheel fully turned to see if you hear any unusual sounds.
-You can also complete three-point turns, and other maneuvers.
-It is important that you are able to test out all aspects of a car before buying, so don't forget about this option, and make sure you bring it up to the salesperson when talking about your test drive.
+You can also complete three-point turns and other maneuvers.
+It’s important that you are able to test out all aspects of a car before buying, so don’t forget about this option, and make sure you bring it up to the salesperson when talking about your test drive.

 Don’t forget about car insurance